adyingdeath/nextjs-pocketbase-starter/README.md

 ## Some Helpful Info

+### Type Generation

+This template uses the `pocketbase-typegen` lib to generate type definitions for your Pocketbase instance.
+You should configure two environment variables first.
+In `.env.example`, you will see two variables `PB_TYPEGEN_URL` and `PB_TYPEGEN_TOKEN`.
+You should copy `.env.example` and rename the copied file to `.env`.

+- `PB_TYPEGEN_URL`: The address of your Pocketbase instance.
+- `PB_TYPEGEN_TOKEN`: A superuser's `Impersonate auth token`.
+To get one, open your Pocketbase dashboard.
+In the system collection `_superusers`, you will find yourself there (because you're a superuser).
+Click on yourself.
+In the `Edit _superusers record` side panel, click the three-dot menu button on the top-right.
+There is an `Impersonate` option.
+Click on it and set a time.
+If you want an infinite token duration, you can use `2147483647` because this is the maximum integer value and the maximum number you can use for the duration.
+Click on `Generate token` and copy that generated token to your `.env` file.

+After completing these steps, run `npm run typegen` in your terminal.
+You can check the generated types in `@/pocketbase/clients/pocketbase-types.ts`. **Every time you change your collections in pocketbase, you should run this command again to update your local types.**

 ### getUser()

 I've implemented a `getUser()` function in `@/pocketbase/utils/server-auth.ts`, which you can use directly in Server Components.
 If the user is logged in, the function will return a `Promise<UserInfo>`; otherwise, it will return `Promise<null>`.
 You can check its usage in the `/` page.